Please read all of the FAQ's before ordering the course. We really want you to understand what you are committing too.

 * Salesperson in herbal operation

-* Heath and Beauty at a health food store or food cooperative
+* Health and Beauty at a health food store or food cooperative

 * Run an Herbal Business

 * Work in ways to assist herbalist with technological issues, web sites, etc..

 These are just a few avenues you can venture down but with a little imagination I am sure you can come up with dozens more.
 Many of my students incorporate their practice into their present life, Baker, Innkeepers, Coffee House Owner, Farmers, etc..